ziyong-was-taken/Compression-In-DNNs/README.md

            D
    ```
    <!---->
-5. train $M$ using cross-entropy loss
+5. Train $M$ using cross-entropy loss
-6. return the final training loss of $M$
+6. Return the final training loss of $M$.
+This is the DIB metric.
-7. for each epoch,
+7. Repeat for every (interesting) encoder-decoder split of $N$

+Note: At the end of each epoch after the first, instead of recopying $E$ and $D$,
-   - update the parameters of $E$ with those of $N$
+simply update the parameters of $E$ with those of $N$, keeping $E$ frozen,
-   - reset the parameters of $D$
+and reset the parameters of $D$.
-   - repeat steps 2-6
-8. repeat steps 2-7 for every (interesting) encoder-decoder split of $N$